Grain Tower: Operational history

-The tower was initially armed with three 68-pdr. smoothbore guns which were mounted on traversing platforms on the roof and fired en barbette.
+The tower was initially armed with three smoothbore 68-pounder gun guns which were mounted on traversing platforms on the roof and fired en barbette.
 Although Martello-style towers were well able to resist the smoothbore guns of the early 19th century, the development of a new generation of much more powerful rifled muzzle loader (RML) guns made Grain Tower obsolete as soon as it had been completed.

 The tower's weakness to fire from rifled guns was never fully addressed.
 A fresh invasion scare at the end of the 1850s prompted the British government to appoint a Royal Commission on the Defence of the United Kingdom, which published a far-reaching report in 1860.
 It recommended that many existing forts should be upgraded or rebuilt entirely, and that new forts should be constructed to guard particularly strategic or vulnerable points along the coast.
 In all, around 70 forts and batteries were constructed around the English coast as a result of the Royal Commission's report.
 The Commission recommended that Grain Tower should be turned into a fully casemated fort, which would be built around the existing structure.
 However, the cost of doing this was seen as excessive and the proposal was dropped as part of a cost-cutting exercise to reduce the overall cost of the fort-building programme.
 Instead, a new Grain Fort was built on land, while the existing battery at Garrison Point was rebuilt as the two-tier casemated Garrison Point Fort.